FailureToLoad/homelab-cluster/readme.md

 ## Requirements

-- A linux repo that supports `secret-tool`
+- A linux machine that supports `secret-tool`
 - At least two rpi5's
 - An azure subscription (or a friend with one)
 - [azureCLI](https://learn.microsoft.com/en-us/cli/azure/what-is-azure-cli?view=azure-cli-latest)